-^{5.36} Enhancing the experience and quality of Victoria Road as a main destination will help Earby to thrive, supporting the local businesses along it and encourage more visitors.
+5.38 Enhancing the experience and quality of Victoria Road as a main destination will help Earby to thrive, supporting the local businesses along it and encourage more visitors.

-^{5.37} By the late 1800's the street was well established as one of Earby's main streets, servicing terraced houses and the town's two large mills (Albion Mill and Victoria Mill indirectly).
+5.39 By the late 1800's the street was well established as one of Earby's main streets, servicing terraced houses and the town's two large mills (Albion Mill and Victoria Mill indirectly).
 It remains today as one of Earby's key streets within the town centre and which continues to have a mixed variety of commercial and retail uses along it, as well as original traditional terraced housing.

-^{5.38} The masterplan identifies a number of opportunities to enhance Victoria Road, which combine to help create a more enjoyable environment for residents, respect and celebrate the historic character of the street and introduce more opportunities for planting and dwell time.
+5.40 The masterplan identifies a number of opportunities to enhance Victoria Road, which combine to help create a more enjoyable environment for residents, respect and celebrate the historic character of the street and introduce more opportunities for planting and dwell time.

-^{5.39} The potential for parking to be provided at and around the bus station site and longer term beyond New Cut could bring about the ability to remove some parking bays, formalising where vehicles can park and load and introducing build-outs around junctions, all of which would create significant improvements on Victoria Road.
+5.41 The potential for parking to be provided at and around the bus station site and longer term beyond New Cut could bring about the ability to remove some parking bays, formalising where vehicles can park and load and introducing build-outs around junctions, all of which would create significant improvements on Victoria Road.

-5.40 By doing so, safety around junctions would be improved for pedestrians, more space for outdoor and spill out use by shops/businesses would be created and allowing space for town greening, dwell space and lighting improvements .
+5.42 By doing so, safety around junctions would be improved for pedestrians, more space for outdoor and spill out use by shops/businesses would be created and allowing space for town greening, dwell space and lighting improvements .

-5.41 The key interventions to enhance Victoria Road corridor could include:
+5.43 The key interventions to enhance Victoria Road corridor could include:

 - Shop front improvements establishing a common approach to shop signage and shop frontage appearance.
 Working with local businesses to create a coordinated approach that is designed to highlight and celebrate the intact historic features of the buildings along Victoria Road.
 This will help to further draw attention to the historic character and charm of the street and reinforce Earby's local identity.
 This element of the project could be combined with a town centre brand and coordinated with wider signage and wayfinding. - Improved public realm introducing a new palette of materials and surface treatments that respect and support the heritage of the street.
-This could include new paving, new kerb details, re-surfacing of sections of Victoria Road to higher quality materials, new street furniture, lighting and signage. - Tree planting & parking finding opportunities to formalise on-street car parking areas and introducing street greening through tree planting, shrub planting and other planting opportunities to help bring colour and vibrancy to the street. - Improved connections improvements to Edward street and Albion Street Junctions, including narrowing and continuous surface treatments to support pedestrian movement.
-Edward street could also include some minor narrowing to the carriageway and widened footway, providing a strong pedestrian link through to Victoria Mill and to a flexible use space that combines car parking and events / civic space.
-Vehicle movements would still be able along Edward Street.
+This could include new paving, new kerb details, re-surfacing of sections of Victoria Road to higher quality materials, new street furniture, lighting and signage. - Tree planting & parking finding opportunities to formalise on-street car parking areas and introducing street greening through tree planting, shrub planting and other planting opportunities to help bring colour and vibrancy to the street. - Improved connections improvements to Albion Road Junction, including narrowing and continuous surface treatments to support pedestrian movemen but allow larger vehicles and lorries to turn. - 20mph speed limits could be introduced on certain streets in the town centre to improve safety for pedestrians and cyclists

-^{5.42} Car parking accessibility to local businesses and retailers will continue to be important given Earby's rural location.
-Any future design proposals to enhance Victoria Road corridor should ensure that on-street car parkin provision is sufficient and considered alongside other parking interventions across the town.
+5.44 Car parking accessibility to local businesses and retailers will continue to be important given Earby's rural location.
+Any future design proposals to enhance Victoria Road corridor should ensure that on-street car parking provision is sufficient and considered alongside other parking interventions across the town.